LiMinggang/madedit-mod/README.md

 3. Boost Software License for boost.python
 4. Python License for miniPython
 5. LGPL for hunspell
+6. MIT License for JSON formatter
-6. Others by the original authors
+7. Others by the original authors

 Thanks
 =============